Don't Go Up in Smoke When You Enter Cannabis

 “This is an industry that is changing fast, day by day, week by week,” says Dahlin, a partner at Chicago’s Benesch Law.
 “So if you are someone that is more comfortable with certainties and with issues being black and white, then you might not have the fortitude for this space.
 There are a lot of challenges with operating a cannabis business.”

 Expect to spend, too.
-The upfront costs just to hire all the professionals you’ll need, from an architect to design a space that meets local building requirements to a security consultant to keep cash-carrying customers safe, can be exorbitant.
-Growers, in particular, face steep financial outlays to get their facilities up and running.
+The upfront costs just to hire all the professionals you’ll need to sell cannabis products, from an architect to design a space that meets local building requirements to a security consultant to keep cash-carrying customers safe, can be exorbitant.
+Growers of cannabis plants, in particular, face steep financial outlays to get their facilities up and running.
 “It’s not just some guy growing some plants under a grow light,” says Andrew Scott, an attorney with the Dykema firm in Chicago.
 “These are very, very sophisticated facilities that require a lot of capital.”

 Most Illinois cities are embracing the new law—but not all.
 Says Scott: “When it comes to recreational [use], some municipalities such as Naperville and unincorporated DuPage County have said no.”